ibm-cloud-docs/key-protect/kur.md

 ### Scan for Key Protect keys
 {: #kur-scan-kp}

-To scan for Key Protect instances instead of HPCS, use the `-service kms` flag.
+To scan for Key Protect instances instead of HPCS, use the `--service kms` flag.

 ```sh
 ./<kur-binary> --service kms